Puneet56788/todo-app-react-native/README.md

 ## 🚀 Features

-- Add and delete tasks
+- Add, delete, and mark tasks as completed
-- Mark tasks as completed
+- Dark/Light mode toggle using Context API
 - Local storage using AsyncStorage
 - Clean and responsive UI